Updated Lineup For WWE Elimination Chamber 2026 | PWMania - Wrestling News

 Additionally, WWE Women’s Intercontinental Champion “The Man,” Becky Lynch, will defend her championship against AJ Lee.

-In a Men’s Elimination Chamber Match, “The Viper” Randy Orton, “The Mega Star” LA Knight, and “The American Nightmare” Cody Rhodes will compete against three other participants, who will be announced in the coming weeks.
+In a Men’s Elimination Chamber Match, “The Viper” Randy Orton, “The Mega Star” LA Knight, “The Young OG” Je’Von Evans, and “The American Nightmare” Cody Rhodes will compete against two other participants, who will be announced in the coming weeks.

-Furthermore, WWE Women’s Tag Team Champion “The Eradicator” Rhea Ripley, Tiffany Stratton, and Alexa Bliss will face three additional competitors in a Women’s Elimination Chamber Match, with those participants to be revealed soon.
+Furthermore, WWE Women’s Tag Team Champion “The Eradicator” Rhea Ripley, Tiffany Stratton, “The Empress of Tomorrow” Asuka from The Kabuki Warriors, and Alexa Bliss will face two additional competitors in a Women’s Elimination Chamber Match, with those participants to be revealed soon.

 WWE Elimination Chamber 2026 is scheduled for Saturday, February 28, at the United Center in Chicago, Illinois.